jhancock532/Everyday/README.md

 # james hancock
 A computer science with innovation student at the University of Bristol.

-- Has tested many Bristol coffee shops.
+- Has been in many Bristol coffee shops.
 - Occasionally seen attending university focus groups.
 - Thinks code is pretty neat.